tarnaldo88/TaskSultan/README.md

 # TaskSultan

 A modern SaaS task management app inspired by Jira.
 Built with ReactJS for the frontend.
 See PRD.md for full product requirements.
+More readme being added in future

 ## Getting Started